Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 As per the Vedas, Lord Varuna is believed to have four faces, one closely similar to the features of the Agni, the God of Fire.
 Lord Varuna comes with several arms of grace, and a noose created from a snake.
 He holds the noose in his right hand and is shown with a shimmering and sparkling golden foot.

 He is generally portrayed to be handsome and sharply dressed.
-He is shown clad in a short, floating, sleeveless golden cloak with a sturdy and robust golden-colored armor.
+He is shown clad in a short, floating, sleeveless golden cloak with sturdy and robust golden-coloured armor.
 Sometimes, Lord Varuna is also portrayed as riding on a chariot drawn by seven swans.
 He is showcased holding the lotus, conch, noose and a container of gems along with an umbrella held over his head.
 A certain section of devotees also relates to him as a deity carrying a serpent.

 He is usually seen with his two wives Varuni (Goddess of Liquor) and Riddi (Goddess of Prosperity).
 Occasionally, his first three sons – Pushkara (Nourisher), Bala (Strength) and Sura (Liquor) are also shown accompanying him.
 There are several images that demonstrate Lord Varuna to be seated with his wife Varuni, on a sparkling throne of diamonds and the Gods and Goddesses of the varied lakes, springs and rivers making his court.

 The iconographic and mythological depictions of Lord Varuna demonstrate a massive amount of symbolism connected to the sea voyage.
 This is why it is vital to note that Lord Varuna has been prayed to in varied forms in different parts of India and Southeast Asia.
 For instance, the deity is showcased as the God of Sea Voyage in the Hoysala temple art and architecture.
-Also, in ancient Assam, renowned for being the center of Astrolatry, Lord Varuna was venerated as one of the twelve Adityas (Suns).
+Also, in ancient Assam, renowned for being the centre of Astrolatry, Lord Varuna was venerated as one of the twelve Adityas (Suns).
 This multi-layered and complex portrayal enables Lord Varuna to be one of the most intriguing Vedic deities.

 This is one of the most popular tales associated with Lord Varuna.
 The deity played a notable role in the Hindu epic Ramayana.
 After Goddess Sita was kidnapped by the demon king Ravana and held captive in Lanka, Lord Ram examined the waters to cross over to the island to free his wife.
 With utmost sincerity and devotion, Lord Ram went deep into penance for three days and three nights to pray to Lord Varuna, the God of the Oceans.